Kliment Voroshilov tank: Development history

 KV tanks first faced the Germans in the Battle of Raseiniai, just after the start of Operation Barbarossa.
-On 23 June, over 200 German tanks advancing through Lithuania encountered Soviet armor, including KV-1 and KV-2 tanks.
-While their frontal armor was sufficient to deflect anti-tank fire, German troops were able to outflank them and destroy them with explosive charges or lure them to within point-blank range of direct-fire artillery.
+On 23 June, over 200 German tanks advancing through Lithuania encountered Soviet armor including KV-1 and KV-2 tanks.
+Although the KVs' frontal armor was sufficient to deflect anti-tank fire, German troops were able to outflank them and destroy them with explosive charges or lure them to within point-blank range of direct-fire artillery.
 Of the more than 200 Soviet tanks lost at Raseiniai, 29 were KVs.

-The KV's strengths included armor that was impenetrable by any tank-mounted weapon then in service except at point-blank range, that it had good firepower, and that it had good flotation on soft ground.
+The KV's strengths included armour that was impenetrable by any tank-mounted weapon then in service except at point-blank range, that it had good firepower, and that it had good flotation on soft ground.
 It also had serious flaws: it was difficult to steer; the transmission (which was a twenty-year-old Holt Caterpillar design) "was the main stumbling block of the KV-1, and there was some truth to rumors of Soviet drivers having to shift gears with a hand sledge"; and the ergonomics were poor, with limited visibility.
 Furthermore, at 45 tons, it was simply too heavy.
 This severely impacted the maneuverability, not so much in terms of maximum speed, as through inability to cross many bridges medium tanks could cross.
 The KV outweighed most other tanks of the era, being about twice as heavy as the heaviest German tank at that time (before the Tiger).
 As appliqué armour and other improvements were added without increasing engine power, later models were less capable of keeping up to speed with medium tanks and had more trouble with difficult terrain.
 In addition, its firepower was no better than that of the T-34.
 It took field reports from senior commanders "and certified heroes", who could be honest without risk of punishment, to reveal "what a dog the KV-1 really was".